Kildare Street: Architecture

 On the corner with Leinster Street is the former Kildare Street Club, which before the partition of Ireland was at the heart of the Anglo-Irish Protestant Ascendancy.
 The building now houses the Dublin offices of Alliance française.

 Some Irish government departments have their offices on this street but Leinster House, the current seat of the Oireachtas (Irish parliament), built by Richard Cassels in 1745 is Kildare Street's most important building.
 The National Library of Ireland and the Archaeology branch of the National Museum of Ireland are located on either side of the Leinster House and were built in 1885.

 The 1935 Department of Industry and Commerce government buildings are a rare and largely unaltered Art Deco public building.
 The building features relief sculptures by Gabriel Hayes.

 In 1969, the Irish government announced it would be building the largest office block built in Dublin to that date on a plot of land on Kildare Place behind the Shelbourne Hotel.
-The plan was to build a 8-story block providing the Department of Agriculture with 4 acres of office space.
+The plan was to build an 8-storey block providing the Department of Agriculture with 4 acres of office space.
 Named Agriculture House, it was designed by Stephenson Gibney and Associates.
 It is constructed using Armagh limestone aggregate which helped the building sit in its surroundings.